saytat/Notebooks/2015-11-27-Virtual_Reality.md

 Thought Vectors:
 + Can VR deliver a less distracting medium for reading or learning?
 The hyperlink medium is highly distractive, disruppting older reading habits.
 Can VR provide a more immersive, less distractive environment?
 Just think, even podcasts provide more immersive experience than the hyperlink text/search based information capture.

++ Not VR, this.
+Is there a social media that is voice based, aural, not visual, and not only for the blind?

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.